RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

 ## CSS & JavaScript

 Make sure to analyze the order of your CSS and JavaScript when including them.
 For example, some stylesheets might be more important to the general page layout than others and should be loaded sooner.
-A lot of JavaScript code is not required to be in the head and placing it near the end of the body allows browsers to render the page before parsing all scripts.
+A lot of JavaScript code is not required to be in the head, and placing it near the end of the body allows browsers to render the page before parsing all scripts.
 You can also use the [`async` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attributes) to achieve a similar effect.

 ### Note on Content Delivery Networks